Back to Blog

 Common Considerations and Mistakes

-1. Quality of Offsets: Not all offsets are equal.
-Look for projects certified by reputable organizations such as the Gold Standard or Verified Carbon Standard.
+1. Quality of Offsets: Not all offsets are created equal.
+Look for projects certified by reputable third-party organizations like the Gold Standard or Verified Carbon Standard.
+It's also worth checking out well-regarded providers like Terrapass or Cool Effect to see what kind of projects they support.

-3. Ignoring Local Incentives: Many regions offer incentives or tax breaks for green tech investments, significantly reducing the net cost.
+3. Ignoring Local Incentives: Don't leave free money on the table!
+Many states and cities offer tax breaks or rebates for green tech investments that can dramatically lower your net cost.

 Bottom Line